United Kingdom-Bristol: Construction work for university buildings

 Section II: Object

-The University of Bristol requires a main contractor to construct a new lecture theatre building within the Clifton precinct.
-The building will:
+The University of Bristol requires a main contractor to construct a new research facility (the National Soil foundation-structure interaction (SoFSI) Facility) at its Langford campus.
+The new facility will:

-The aim is to appoint a main contractor in 1Q 2020, with a start on site in 2Q20 and the building to be in operation in 2022.
+The University intends to appoint a main contractor in January 2020, with a start on site in February 2020 and defect free handover in early Spring 2021.

 1) Any economic operator may submit a request to participate in this procurement by responding to the qualitative selection criteria.
-These criteria are based on the PAS91 Construction Pre-qualification Questionnaire, plus additional University of Bristol supplementary questions requiring suppliers to demonstrate previous experience of delivering similar projects;
+These criteria are based on the PAS91 construction pre-qualification questionnaire, plus additional University of Bristol supplementary questions where suppliers are required to demonstrate previous experience of delivering similar projects;

 3) The invitation to tender will be a single-stage tender (following completion of RIBA Stage 4 by the design team), with the invitation including full details of the project;